What Is an Estate Plan?

 6 Major Components of an Estate Plan

-• Beneficiary Designations – Written decisions you make concerning life insurance policies, retirement accounts and bank accounts.
-Designations can also be applied to real estate and vehicles if not titled in Trust.
+1. Beneficiary Designations – Written decisions you make concerning life insurance policies, retirement accounts, and bank accounts.
+Designations can also be applied to real estate and vehicles if not titled in a trust.
 Beneficiary designations override the distributions set forth in your will and your trust.
 Inheritance transferred via beneficiary designations are excluded from Probate proceedings.

 • Payable on Death (POD) and Transfer on Death (TOD) Designation – Allows owners to name a beneficiary.
 The named beneficiary then receives the property directly without having to go through the probate process.
 There are no costs associated with applying a POD or TOD beneficiary designation.